 Chase Rubin has twenty years’ experience in the financial sector.
 He is a private investor who has taken advantage of market trends and business knowledge to further his own portfolio.
 He shares his expertise through his website and through his publication, Rubin Investments Newsletter.
 He helps his advisees build their own personal wealth through thoughtful and timely investments in many different sectors of the economy.

-Chase Rubin started small and built his business from the ground up.
+Chase Rubin started small and built his business from the ground up in the very busy and competitive city of Philadelphia.
 He has a strong background in finance and economics.
 His initial investments in the stock market bore fruit, but he was impacted by the 2008 stock crisis.
 He was able to learn from the life lessons of failure.
 Rubin takes a more cautious approach to investment into the future.
 He encourages people to diversify their investment interests to help them weather the effects of market fluctuations.